robrkerr/D3-visualising-data/09-d3exit.md

 We are initially making `filtered_nations` be the same as `nations` because initially all of the checkboxes are checked and we are displaying the data from all of the nations.
 This also means that any checkbox that is changed from this point will actually be changing to the unchecked state and not entering the `if`-statement we just made.
 So we need to add some code to remove elements when the state of a checkbox changes to unchecked.

 But before doing this, we need to learn how to remove elements using D3.
-This is done using the `exit()` function.
+This is done using the `exit()` and `remove()` functions.

 ~~~{.js}
 dot.exit().remove();
 ~~~

-Whereas before `enter()` was used to append new elements to the plot, `exit()` is used to remove elements from the plot that are no longer in the dataset.
+Whereas before `enter()` was used as a trigger for appending new elements to the plot, `exit()` is used to trigger the removal of elements that are no longer in the dataset.
 Both functions compare the data that has been specified to what elements are in the plot (on the page).
 As for `enter()`, everything that follows `exit()` is performed for each of the elements that no longer have data points corresponding to them.
 Here (and in most cases) we want to remove these elements.

 A good, brief explanation of this linking between data and elements on the page can be found [here](http://bost.ocks.org/mike/join/).
 This article discusses the three important functions used for this: `enter`, `exit`, and a third function `update` that we will get to shortly.

 > # Removing elements {.challenge}
-> 1. Using an `else` case after the `if` statement, create a filter that removes elements from `filtered_data` that correspond to the checkbox that was just unchecked. (i.e. `else { filtered_nations = <--- fill in this bit --->}`).
+> Using an `else` case after the `if` statement, create a filter that removes elements from `filtered_data` that correspond to the checkbox that was just unchecked. (i.e. `else { filtered_nations = <--- fill in this bit --->}`).

-> # Another new dimension {.challenge}
-> 1. Have the colour of circles represent the region.
-Use category20() to make a scale.
-You will then need to add `.style("fill", function(d) { <-- fill in this bit ---> });` to the enter() function.

-As a last step, let's move `enter()` and `exit()` into a separate function.
+Everytime we update `filtered_nations`, we need to perform the `enter()` and `exit()` calls.
+We could just put the code for this inside the checkbox event listener but a better option is to put this into a separate 'update' function.
 This will become useful when we want to update the data from different elements on the page.

 ~~~{.js}
 function update() {